MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-Notice that nested lists traversed during navigation are flattened into a single output.
+Notice that nested vectors traversed during navigation are flattened into a single output vector.

 ### Composition & Identity

-Dotted navigations, such as `It.department.name`, are a syntax shorthand for the `Get()` primitive together with query composition (`>>`).
+Dotted navigation, such as `It.department.name`, is a syntax shorthand for the `Get()` primitive together with query composition (`>>`).